igrishaev/blog/about.md

 [cv]: https://github.com/igrishaev/CV
 [cv-pdf]: https://github.com/igrishaev/CV/raw/master/Ivan_Grishaev_CV.pdf

 At the moment, I'm a backend engineer at [Exoscale][exo] which is a European cloud hosting provider.
-I do Clojure a lot on daily basis.
+I do Clojure a lot on a daily basis.
 If you interested in more, check out my [CV on GitHub][cv] or download a [PDF version][cv-pdf].

 My pages on the Internet: